 Ancillaries include the residence, dining, conference, bookstore and retail clothing operations.
-The residence and conference operation provided \$2.7 million to support residence and dining services upgrades, which was part of the University's long term residence and dining services capital budget.
+The residence and conference operation provided \$2.5 million to support residence and dining services upgrades, which was part of the University's long term residence and dining services capital budget.

-At year end, the bookstore had a deficit of \$51,000 due to a decline in sales and the write off of old inventory.
+At year end, the bookstore and retail clothing operations had a small surplus of \$27,000 which was used to offset the prior year's deficit and the remaining amount transferred to Operating to pay down an internal loan.
 Textbook and fine arts supply prices are set to ensure the bookstore covers its costs but does not generate any profits.
 Actual results can vary from budget based on the proportion of sales between new and used textbooks as well as the number of students.

-The retail clothing operation generated \$42,000 which was used to partially offset the bookstore deficit.
 The retail clothing operation provides Mount Allison crested clothing and other merchandise to the University community and general public.